Sticky Chinese Pork Belly– Simple, Family-Friendly

 Make this sticky Chinese pork belly with just a few simple ingredients!
 Slow-cooked for tenderness and then caramelized in a sweet and spicy glaze, this dish is family-friendly, easy to make, and full of taste.
 Perfect over rice or noodles for a quick dinner.

-If you’re loving this sticky Chinese pork belly recipe, you’ll definitely want to try some of our other quick and satisfying recipes.
+If you love this recipe, you’ll want to try some of our other quick and satisfying recipes.
 For a simple appetizer that’s full of flavour, check out our Easy Turkey Wontons—they’re perfect for any gathering.
 If you’re in the mood for sushi-inspired bites, these Baked Salmon Sushi Cups bring that popular TikTok trend straight to your table.
 Need a speedy dinner?
 Our 15-Minute Udon Noodles is a go-to for busy weeknights.
 Or, spice things up with Japanese Spicy Tuna Onigiri, an easy snack with a kick.

 For those wanting to explore more Korean-style dishes, learn How to Make Korean Keema or a BBQ Beef Bowl for a unique twist on a classic.
 Our Turkey Mince Noodles is another quick, tasty option with a lean protein base.
 And if you’re into homemade bread, the Soft Buns Recipe Using the Tangzhong Method will help you master pillowy, bakery-style buns.